Learn natural, earth-friendly ways to eliminate garden pests that wreak havoc in your yard or garden.

 - A good way to minimize this damage is to use the spray mainly on more waxy coated leafed plants.

-How to Control: The Root Weevil is nocturnal and only feeds at night on your plants.
-The adults do the most damage to the leaves, but the larva can eat stem and root tissue that can, in worst cases, girdle and kill the plant.
-Prevention is best by pruning any leaves or stems touching or close to the ground.
-When physically threatened, like shaking a whole plant, they will freeze and drop from the plant.
-So, place a sheet or something to collect them just underneath the canopy of your plant and then shake the crap out it.
+Another method is shaking a whole plant which will cause the root weevils to freeze and drop from the plant.
+Place a sheet or something to collect them just underneath the canopy of your plant and then shake the crap out it.
 Then you can gather up the sheet and submerge it in water or try a different method.
 Sticky tapes and barriers can work too.

 - They will also feed on Salal and Huckleberry species, so keep an eye on some of your native plants as well.